-Images may be taken of your brain and skull.
+Imaging tests evaluate the brain and surrounding structures.
 This can be done with: CT scanMRI scan

 Your brain function may be assessed.
-This can be done with: Neurological examinationEEG
+This can be done with: Neurological examinationElectroencephalogram

 Your bodily fluids may be tested.
 This can be done with blood tests.